Particular/docs.particular.net/servicecontrol/setting-custom-hostname.md

 To set a custom hostname and IP port for an instance of the ServiceControl service:

 NOTE: Anyone who can access the ServiceControl URL has complete access to the message data stored within ServiceControl.
 This is  why the default is to only respond to the localhost.
-Please consider carefully the implications of exposing ServiceControl via a custom or wildcard URI.
+Consider carefully the implications of exposing ServiceControl via a custom or wildcard URI.

 ### Using the ServiceControl Management Utility